 Increasingly businesses are hiring in “translation layer” roles – someone who can grasp the technical side (but isn’t an uber-geek) but also has a firm grounding in commercial practicalities.
 Such skill sets are hard to find so marketers with data driven ambitions should focus on being part of this layer (especially where a business lacks the size to justify this position being carved out).

 Arguably this is where the greatest amount of value will be created for an organisation.
 Some might say this is axiomatic but this gap in capability is the norm rather than exception across businesses.
 Uncovering why this is the case is good fodder for continuing debate and discussion in this area.
-For more information about data-driven marketing, download the Datamine Guide to Marketing Automation for free to the right.
+For more information about data-driven marketing, download the Datamine Guide to Marketing Automation for free below.